gotthardp/lorawan-server/doc/Administration.md

 For each device, which may connect to your network, you can set:
  * *DevEUI* of the device
+ * *Region* that determines the LoRaWAN regional parameters
  * *Application* identifier corresponding to one of the [Handlers](Handlers.md) configured.
  * *AppID*, which is a string with application-specific configuration.
  * *AppEUI* and *AppKey*